robertaffinest/WearableDataAnalysis/README.md

 WearableDataAnalysis/
 │
 ├── CodeBook.md              # Detailed description of the variables and data transformations ├── tidydataset.txt          # The final tidy dataset
 ├── README.md                # This file
-└── run_analysis.R           # R script to clean and process the data
+└── run_analysis.R           # R script to process the data
 ```

 ## Acknowledgments